Regional Deduction Rules in the Canary Islands

 For non-higher education expenses

-Limits: A maximum limit of 133 euros , for the first descendant or adopted child.
+Limits: A maximum limit of 133 euros for the first descendant or adopted child and 66 additional euros for each of the remaining descendants or adopted children.

-300 euros in the tax period
+300 euros deduction in the tax period and the following one.

 For each child born or adopted in the tax period, who lives with the taxpayer:

-265 euros , when it is the first or second child .
+• 265 euros, when it is the first or second child.

-530 euros , when it is the third .
+• 530 euros, when it is the third.

-796 euros , when it is the quarter .
+• 796 euros, when it is the quarter.

-928 euros , when it is the fifth or successive
+• 928 euros, when it is the fifth or successive.

 For fostering minors

-330 euros for each minor in emergency, temporary or permanent foster care.
-When two or more taxpayers are entitled to this deduction and do not or cannot opt for joint taxation, the deduction will be prorated among them in equal parts.
+When two or more taxpayers are entitled to this deduction, the deduction will be prorated among them in equal parts.

 For single-parent families